brycegit/brycegit.github.io/src/pages/optimize-Context-performance-with-usePubSub/index.md

 Check out [this code sandbox](https://codesandbox.io/s/quirky-thunder-07z0d) to see `usePubSub` in use.

+In the sandbox you'll see App and App2 - App2 does the same thing but without `usePubSub`.
+Check out the different in the Performance tab of React Profiler between the two.

 ## Words of Caution

-I few things I want to point out before ending this post:
+A few things I want to point out before ending this post:

 1. Context is not always the best solution for state management.
 I've found it works very well for individual "models", such as a single customer's data.
 But it doesn't work as well when storing several types of data in a single object.
 However there are certainly times where this needs to be done; which is a potential use case for something like `usePubSub`.